safe-global/safe-docs/safe-core-sdk/onramp-kit/stripe.md

 // https://stripe.com/docs/crypto/using-the-api
 const sessionData = await stripePack.open({
   element: '#stripe-root', // Can be any CSS selector
-  theme: 'light', // light | dark
+  theme: 'light' // light | dark
   // Optional, if you want to use a specific created session
   // ---
   // sessionId: 'cos_1Mei3cKSn9ArdBimJhkCt1XC',